HadiqaImran/HadiqaImran/README.md

 Welcome to my GitHub profile!

 ## About Me

-* I’m currently working on my Markdown assignment.
+* I’m currently working on learning DSA in C++
+* I'm currently learning Python
 * I’m currently learning about Git and GitHub.
 * I’m looking to collaborate on fun beginner projects.

-* How to reach me: bsdsf24a021@pucit.edu.pk
+## My Education

+Pursuing Data Science from University of the Punjab College of Information and Technology

 ## My Skills

 *   **Languages:** Python, C++
 *   **Tools:** Git, GitHub

-## This README was created for an assignment by Dr. Muhammad Nadeem Majeed.
+## Contact Me

+bsdsf24a021@pucit.edu.pk
 ---